deephaven-examples/strava/README.md

 Maybe you're training for a race or simply maintaining an exercise routine.
 Personally, I consistently use my fitness watch to ensure I'm meeting my step goals and to track my progress as I try to shave a few seconds off my mile time.
 The free [Strava](https://www.strava.com) app beloved by runners and cyclists is another great resource to motivate you in your fitness journey and connect with a community.
 You can track a variety of exercises and store your results in the app.
 Did you know you can also download this data as .fit files?

-In this blog, we walk you through (pun intended!) downloading your Strava data and importing it into Deephaven Community Core, where you can get an overview of your performance and even use this information to adjust your routine for more health benefits.
+We walk you through (pun intended!) downloading your Strava data and importing it into Deephaven Community Core, where you can get an overview of your performance and even use this information to adjust your routine for more health benefits.

 ## Grab your data